Sporting Dianas: Lady Melissa Percy - The Field

-The lifelong adventurist, ace tennis player, fieldsports enthusiast and now an outdoor clothing supremo shares her family’s love of sport
+For Lady Melissa Percy, sport is a family affair.
+From catching her first salmon aged seven to launching an outdoor clothing, she shares her sporting story

-Brought up in Northumberland and introduced to fieldsports at a very young age, sport is a family affair for Lady Melissa Percy.
-From a surprise catch aged seven to launching her new outdoor clothing line, Lady Melissa Percy shares her sporting story.
+Being taught to fish and shoot was considered basic education for Lady Melissa Percy as a child.
+From a surprise first catch aged seven to launching an outdoor clothing line, this lifelong adventurist shares her sporting story.

-Our new column celebrates seriously sporting ladies and offers encouragement and advice.
-For more, Zara Tindall shares why a career in eventing was a natural progression for her.
+For more sporting Dianas, seriously sporting ladies offering encouragement and advice, Zara Tindall shares why a career in eventing was a natural progression for her.
 And Rachel Carrie is taking on her greatest challenge yet, tacking the misconceptions surrounding fieldsports.

 LADY MELISSA PERCY